-Deeply seasoned pumpkin banana bread recipe is just the ticket for easy breakfasts on the go.
+Deeply seasoned, spiced vegan pumpkin banana bread recipe is just the ticket for easy breakfasts and snacks on the go.

 - 3 overripe bananas

-- 1 cup pumpkin puree - canned or homemade is fine
+- 1 ¼ cups pumpkin puree - canned or homemade is fine

 - 1 teaspoon vanilla extract

-- Pour the dry ingredients into the wet and mix well.
-You’ll have a thick batter that’s pretty tough to stir at this point.
-Spread the batter into that loaf pan.
+- Pour the wet ingredients into the dry, and mix well.
+Spread the batter into the loaf pan.

 - Bake for 50 minutes, or until you can stab the bread with a toothpick and it comes out of the loaf batter-free.
 This could take up to an hour, depending on the size and ripeness of your bananas.
 Bigger and riper means more baking time.